Civil rights movement: African-American women

 African-American women in the civil rights movement were pivotal to its success.
-They volunteered as activists, advocates, educators, clerics, writers, spiritual guides, caretakers and politicians for the civil rights movement; leading and participating in organizations that contributed to the cause of civil rights.
+They volunteered as activists, advocates, educators, clerics, writers, spiritual guides, caretakers, and politicians for the civil rights movement, leading and participating in organizations that contributed to the cause of civil rights.
 Rosa Parks's refusal to sit at the back of a public bus resulted in the year-long Montgomery bus boycott, and the eventual desegregation of interstate travel in the United States.
 Women were members of the NAACP because they believed it could help them contribute to the cause of civil rights.
 Some of those involved with the Black Panthers were nationally recognized as leaders, and still others did editorial work on the Black Panther newspaper spurring internal discussions about gender issues.
 Ella Baker founded the SNCC and was a prominent figure in the civil rights movement.
 Female students involved with the SNCC helped to organize sit-ins and the Freedom Rides.
 At the same time many elderly black women in towns across the Southern US cared for the organization's volunteers at their homes, providing the students food, a bed, healing aid and motherly love.
 Other women involved also formed church groups, bridge clubs, and professional organizations, such as the National Council of Negro Women, to help achieve freedom for themselves and their race.
 Several who participated in these organizations lost their jobs because of their involvement.

 Sexist discrimination

 Many women who participated in the movement experienced gender discrimination and sexual harassment.
-In the SCLC, Ella Baker's input was discouraged in spite of her being the oldest and most experienced person on the staff.
-There are many other accounts and examples.
+There are many other accounts and examples throughout history.
+Although women formed the backbone of many civil rights movements from behind the scenes efforts (ex. grassroot campaigns, sustained community support, and recruiting), they were routinely excluded from formal leadership roles.
+In the Southern Christian Leadership Conference (SCLC), for example, Ella Baker's strategic insights and organizing expertise were repeatedly undervalued, despite her being the most experienced staff member.
+In a journal by Robnett (1996), she illustrates how Bakers experience was not an exception but a part of a greater pattern in which black women were confined to a term called "bridge leadership".
+"Bridge leadership" is the term for someone who plays a crucial but undervalued role linking community members to formal structures of political movement.
+This hierarchy is often gendered, meaning male leaders received public recognition and authority, while women shouldered the bulk of the labor.
+Other significant accounts are documented similarly across the SNCC, CORE, and local NAACP branches, where women challenged sexist assumptions even as they fought racial injustice.